bridgetownrb/bridgetown/bridgetown-website/src/_docs/datafiles.md

 ## Example: Define a List of members

-Here is a basic example of using Data Files to avoid copy-pasting large chunks of code in your Bridgetown templates:
+Here is a basic example of using data files to avoid copy-pasting large chunks of code in your Bridgetown templates:

 In `_data/members.yml`: